-Northern Arizona University's First-Generation College Celebration
+Agricultural Technical Institute's First-Generation College Celebration

-To support the many ways that institutions (who have been granted Federal TRIO funds) are participating in the First-Generation College Celebration, the Council for Opportunity in Education created this resource.
-Through this resource, you will understand that each TRIO project’s regulations describe three areas where supplies are allowable costs: supplies needed for project recordkeeping, supplies needed for project administration, and supplies needed for participant development, or delivering services to participants.
+To support the many ways that institutional Federal TRIO fund recipients participate in FGCC, COE created this guide, which outlines the applicable regulations for each TRIO project related to Celebration Day.
+This includes the three areas in which supplies are allowable costs: supplies needed for project recordkeeping, supplies needed for project administration, and supplies needed for participant development, or delivering services to participants.